fajny-css/fajny-css/README.md

 ## Via NPM

-Open the folder in your terminal and run this command `npm i @julseb42/fajny-css`.
+Open the folder in your terminal and run this command `npm i fajny-css`.

 ## Locally